Motai-shuku

 Motai-shuku (茂田井宿, Motai-shuku) was a mid-station along the Nakasendō in Edo period Japan.
+An ainoshuku refers to a rest station, rather than a post town with lodging.
 It was in between the post stations of Mochizuki-shuku and Ashida-shuku.
 It is located in the present-day town of Saku, Nagano Prefecture, Japan.
+The head of the village, Ichirozaemon, began brewing sake in 1689 and there are two sake breweries still operating in the area.